Today, I want to show how Christmas decorating with a peacock theme is applied to my formal dining room, front hall and living room.

 Which version do you like best?
 I’m still debating if the velvet turquoise poinsettia is too much.

 My mom also made a companion decoration to fit on a large mirror in the living room, next to the grand piano.
 It too was recently refreshed with a little peacock theme embellishments.

 In the mirror’s reflection you can see the vase full of peacock feathers on the piano and a glimpse of the living room tree.
 See Peacock Ornaments Decorate Christmas Tree.

 The tree has many peacock and bird ornaments and decorative elements, in addition to most of the family’s most fragile Christmas ornaments.

 Originally I was pretty traditional in my Christmas decorations.
 Mostly shades and variations of green and red, with gold and silver accents.
 But, it seems anything goes these days!
-My son’s safari theme bedroom even has Christmas decorations in leopard and zebra prints.
-Scottie dogs decorate another room.
+My son’s old safari theme bedroom even has Christmas decorations in leopard and zebra prints!
+While Scottie Dog Christmas Ornament Tree decorate another bedroom.
 So many themes …

 Do you have a theme or two to your Christmas decorations?